502ermira/art-generator-app/README.md

   "universe_domain": "googleapis.com"
 }
 ```
-   `Important`: You must replace the above values with your own Firebase service account credentials.
+You must replace the above values with your own Firebase service account credentials.
 These are sensitive details and should never be shared publicly.

 5. Start the backend server:
    ```bash
    node server.js